 You don’t even need to leave Panama City to get back to nature.
 What other capital can boast of a rainforest inside its limits?
 The Parque Natural Metropolitano is part of the green belt protecting the watershed of the Panama Canal.
 It has hiking trails, a forest canopy crane and countless birds, monkeys and other fauna and flora to spot as well as a butterfly house.

 Inspired by our list of wild adventures in Panama?
-Try our new tailor-made travel service and we’ll connect you with a local expert who can organise a fully personalised trip.
+Try our new tailor-made travel service Dropdown content and we’ll connect you with a local expert who can organise a fully personalised trip.

 You can’t grasp Panama’s ecologic importance without first understanding its canal.
 Within easy reach of the city centre, this lock has an impressive four-storey Visitor's Centre dedicated to the history and biodiversity of the Panama Canal.
 Watching a massive ship ease through the lock is part of the experience.
 Several local tour companies also offer partial or complete transits through the canal, including Miraflores Lock, with guides explaining its environmental footprint.